-In 1978 Perrier, which eventually was bought out by Nestle Water, bought the Poland Spring Water Company, built new bottling facility, and from one part time employee now they have over 900 employees in the state of Maine.
+In 1978, Perrier, which eventually was bought out by Nestle Water, bought the Poland Spring Water Company, built new bottling facility, and grew from one part time employee to over 900 employees in the state of Maine.
 In 2001, Nestle spent 3 million to restore the abandoned Poland Spring Historic Bottling Plant and turned into a museum.

 From the beginning, Mel and Cyndi began the daunting task of saving enough money for the down payment on the property, and in 1982, the dream came did come true.
 Mel and Cyndi began the task of restoration.
 The property had been neglected for years.
 The cottages, golf course, and the hotels all needed enormous work and funds were very limited.
 But day by day, year by year the property has flourished.

-They had many troubles too… The biggest gambling raid in Maine in 1972, The Poland Spring House fire in 1975 ( the largest Fire in Maine’s history), the salmonella outbreak 1976, The Mansion House Fire in 1979, the Stable Fire in 1983, hurricane Gloria and Bob, the Golf Course Barn in 2001 fire (we lost all our equipment the day before the course opened for the season), and 9/11 when occupancy dropped below 50% .
+They had many troubles too… the biggest gambling raid in Maine in 1972, The Poland Spring House fire in 1975 (the largest Fire in Maine’s history), the salmonella outbreak 1976, The Mansion House Fire in 1979, the Stable Fire in 1983, hurricane Gloria and Bob, the Golf Course Barn in 2001 fire (we lost all our grounds maintenance equipment the day before the course opened for the season), and 9/11 when occupancy dropped below 50% .